Cox processes driven by transformed Gaussian processes on linear networks -- A review and new contributions: Introduction

 In brief, the paper consists of two parts, Sections~\ref{s:2}-\ref{s:GP-cov-fct} on our setting for isotropic covariance functions and related GPs, and Sections~\ref{s:3}-\ref{s:conclusion} on point processes, in particular Cox processes, including the cases of LGCPs, ICPs, and PCPPs on linear networks and how these models can be used for fitting real data.
 In more detail, the paper is organized as follows.
-Section~\ref{s:new-setting} considers a general metric space $(S,d)$ in order later to compare covariance functions and point processes for the case $S=L$ with the cases where $S=\mathbb R^k$ or $S=\mathbb S^k$ (the $k$-dimensional unit sphere).
-When $S=L$ we have in mind that $d$ is either $d_{\mathcal G}$ or $d_{\mathcal R}$, where Section~\ref{s:res-met} gives a summary of results for $d_{\mathcal R}$, including a useful expression for the metric.
-Furthermore, when $S=L$, Section~\ref{s:iso-cov-fct} studies isotropic covariance functions of the form $c(u,v)=c_0(d(u,v))$ and provides a less technical summary of results from \citet{AnderesEtAl} together with examples of isotropic covariance functions not appearing in that paper.
+Section~\ref{s:new-setting} discusses the definition of a linear network $L$ equipped with a metric $d$, where in particular we have in mind that $d$ is either $d_{\mathcal G}$ or $d_{\mathcal R}$.
+Section~\ref{s:res-met} gives a summary of results for $d_{\mathcal R}$, including a useful expression for the metric.
+Section~\ref{s:iso-cov-fct} studies isotropic covariance functions of the form $c(u,v)=c_0(d(u,v))$ and provides a less technical summary of results from \citet{AnderesEtAl} together with examples of isotropic covariance functions not appearing in that paper.
 Simulation algorithms for GPs on $L$ with an isotropic covariance function are developed in Section~\ref{s:sim-GP}, where the case with $L$ a tree is particularly tractable.
-Our setting for point processes is given in Section~\ref{s:3.1}, and Section~\ref{s:3.2} introduces first and higher order intensity functions which become useful when we later study Cox process models.
-In particular, we focus on the pair correlation function and the related $K$-function defined in Section~\ref{s:3.2}.
+Our setting for point processes on linear networks is given in Section~\ref{s:3.1}, and Section~\ref{s:3.2} introduces first and higher order intensity functions which become useful when we later consider Cox process models.
+In particular, we focus on the pair correlation function and the related $K$-function defined in Section~\ref{s:3.2.3}.
 As discussed in Section~\ref{s:est-check}, $g$, $K$, and other functional characteristics for point processes become useful for statistical inference.
-Section~\ref{s:cox-general} treats Cox processes in our general setting, since moment and many other properties of Cox processes driven by transformed Gaussian processes do not depend on which space we consider -- the dependence of the metric space $(S,d)$ occurs when we want to specify well-defined parametric models of covariance functions, simulate the underlying GPs, and use statistical inference procedures, which for the case $S=L$ are the topics of Sections~\ref{s:GP-cov-fct} and \ref{s:appl}.
-Moreover, Section~\ref{s:models} studies the properties of LGCPs, ICPs, and PCPPs models, and in Section~\ref{s:appl} we demonstrate how these models may be fitted to real and simulated data.
+Section~\ref{s:cox-general} treats Cox processes on linear networks, and Section~\ref{s:models} surveys the properties of LGCPs, ICPs, and PCPPs models.
+Section~\ref{s:appl} demonstrates how these models may be fitted to real and simulated data.
 Finally, Section~\ref{s:conclusion} summarises our findings and discuss some open problems.